Skip to content

 xcode-select --install

-Fastlane can be installed through multiple clients including Homebrew.
+Fastlane can be installed through multiple clients including Homebrew:

 fastlane can be installed multiple ways.
 The preferred method is with Bundler.

-From Fastlane’s setup documentation
+Fastlane's setup documentation

 These are the instructions from the documentation: